Last Updated on May 21, 2021

-Or contact your local counseling centers.
+Contact your local counseling centers.
 Many of them offer free services if you don’t have coverage or are on a tight budget.

 There are also free mental health resources and crisis supports available online and over the phone.

-If you are considering leaving your job because of bullying, harassment, or discrimination it is possible to quit and collect unemployment benefits or worker’s compensation.
-This is not straight-forward and varies by state/province and by employer, so please carefully look into this before quitting.
+If you are considering leaving your job because of bullying, harassment, or discrimination, it is possible to quit and collect unemployment benefits or worker’s compensation.
+This is not straightforward and varies by state/province and by the employer, so please carefully look into this before quitting.
 You will also have to provide proof and documentation of the problem, so be prepared to put together the steps you took to try to solve them.
 You may also need to provide medical records or under-go a medical assessment with a doctor or counselor.

 Take a Break

-Maybe you just need some time to make the “life” part of your work life balance the priority.
+Maybe you just need some time to make the “life” part of your work-life balance the priority.

 If it’s possible for you to do so, take time off from your stressful job to see if things are better when you come back to work.

 Use those vacation days and get away from it all for a short period.
-If you can’t travel, just stay at home and spend your waking hours relaxing or doing something that you find fulfilling.
+If you can’t travel, stay at home and spend your waking hours relaxing or doing something else that you find fulfilling.

 If things are really going badly, consider taking a leave of absence or a stress leave from work.
 This isn’t always possible and comes with its own set of challenges.
 Money being a big one (unless you have a healthy savings account or “FU Money” set aside).
 But if your well-being is at stake, please look into it.